architect/arc.codes/src/views/docs/en/about/upgrade-guide.md

 ## Architect 10 &rarr; 11

-Architect 11 is a speed, stability, and security release, marking the first version utilizing [`aws-lite`](https://aws-lite.org) instead of the AWS SDK.
+Architect 11 (Cadborosaurus) is a speed, stability, and security release, marking the first version utilizing [`aws-lite`](https://aws-lite.org) instead of the AWS SDK.

 Architect 11 now installs significantly faster, with a size on disk of roughly 49 MB, down from 191 MB (a 74% reduction!).
 Arc also no longer makes use of the AWS CLI, and can now also deploy in seconds with *fast mode*.